Submitted by the Bedford Cultural Council:

-State Senator Mike Barrett, State Representative Ken Gordon, the Bedford Select Board, Town Manager Sarah Stanton, and Bedford Cultural Council (BCC) Chair Barbara Purchia, are pleased to announce the award of 36 grants totaling $13,837 for cultural programs in Bedford or for Bedford residents.
-This represents the greatest number of projects funded by the BCC in one year.
-A complete list of recipients and grant amounts can be found below and at https://www.bedfordma.gov/597/Cultural-Council
+State Sen. Mike Barrett, State Rep. Ken Gordon, the Bedford Select Board, Town Manager Matthew Hanson, and Bedford Cultural Council (BCC) Chair Barbara Purchia, are pleased to announce the award of 39 grants totaling just over $16,000 for cultural programs in Bedford or for Bedford residents.

 This year’s grants include:

 - Several music and theatre performances at the Council on Aging